MicrosoftDocs/dynamics-365-supply-chain-insights/articles/entities.md

 #### Item

-An *item* entity captures physical representation details about a good in a warehouse or production plant.
+An *Item* entity captures physical representation details about a good in a warehouse or production plant.
 A good can be a finished product, a part, or a raw material.

 | Attribute                | Description | Type | Required |
 |--------------------------|-------------|------|----------|